- Dr Autumn Roesch-Marsh

 I undertake research which seeks to understand the complexity of social work and social care practice and the lives and needs of those impacted by services.
 Knowledge exchange is central to ensuring that my research has relevance and impact.
 All of my work engages directly with service providers and I have collaborated with practitioners, policy makers and service users in designing research, collecting data and sharing findings.
 I have also been PI on a yearlong RS MacDonald funded knowledge exchange project, bringing together international researchers with practitioners to explore issues of child care and safeguarding.
 I have also been Co-I on the Revisiting Child Protection (ESRC Impact Project), devising and piloting workshops for practitioners.

-I have just completed the Froebel Trust funded project - Supporting migrant and BME children’s transitions to primary school project with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB.
+I also have an interest in transitions and integration, publications related to my Froebel Trust funded project Supporting migrant and BME children’s transitions to primary school with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB are under development.
+The project sought to develop our understanding of the needs of migrant and BME children and their families during the transtition from early years services to primary school.

 I am Co-Editor for the journal Families, Relationships and Societies.

-I am currently supervising five PhD students.
-Topics include: Kinship Care, Adoption Disruption, Foster Care Recruitment, Therapuetic Schools in the USA and Child Protection Decision Making in Health Visiting.
+I am currently supervising seven PhD students.
+Topics include: Carer Leaver Outcomes, Poverty and Social Work Decision Making in Children and Families, Kinship Care, Adoption Disruption, Foster Care Recruitment, Therapuetic Schools in the USA and Child Protection Decision Making in Health Visiting.

 I moved to Scotland from the USA after completing my undergraduate degree at Georgetown University in Washington, DC.
 I worked for a number of years in the voluntary sector before undertaking a Master in Social Work at the University of Edinburgh.
 After qualifying as a social worker I worked in various child and family focused settings including residential child care, the community and schools.
 I have experience of teaching in both the further education and higher education sector and completed my PhD in Social Work at the University of Edinburgh in 2011.